ethan-sorenson/slate/source/includes/_introduction.md

 # Introduction

-Welcome to the SmartConnect API!
+### Welcome to the SmartConnect API!

 The API can be used to remotely interact with the SmartConnect.
 Some of the core functions are:

 * Request data from a pre-defined SmartConnect Data Source Query
-* Run an integration
+* Run an Integration Process
 * Retrieve Errors from SmartConnect

 ## Requirements

 To use this version of the REST API you will need the following:

-* An active SaaS subscription for SmartConnect.com
+* An active SaaS subscription for [SmartConnect.com](https://smartconnect.com/)
-* A valid user login to SmartConnect.com
+* A valid user login to [SmartConnect.com](https://smartconnect.com/Account/Login)

 ## Getting Started